U.S. economists win Nobel for applying match-making

-STOCKHOLM Life-saving kidney exchanges and ways for schools to select students are just two practical applications of the market-matching theories for which U.S. economists Alvin Roth and Lloyd Shapley won the Nobel prize for economics on Monday.
+STOCKHOLM Life-saving kidney exchange programmes and ways for schools to select students are just two practical applications of the market-matching theories for which U.S. economists Alvin Roth and Lloyd Shapley won the Nobel prize for economics on Monday.

 Pairing up employers with job seekers - for instance doctors and lawyers taking up their first appointments - are other examples of how Roth, 60, and Shapley, 89, have separately applied game theory to daily life.

-Speaking to Reuters from California over his early-morning coffee, Roth gave the example of Stanford, his alma mater, to which he recently returned after a long spell at Harvard.
+Speaking to Reuters over an early-morning cup of coffee from California, Roth gave the example of Stanford, his alma mater, to which he recently returned after a long spell at Harvard.

 "So there is choice going on, on both sides.
 It's a little like getting married.
 Taking a job is like this too," Roth said.